The Anatomy of a Rotator Cuff Tear and How NorthEast Spine & Sports Medicine Can Treat It

 This tear can occur suddenly (characterized by a noise, pain, and weakness) or gradually extend and get worse over time.
 Signs such as decreased strength and increased pain signify that a tear is growing larger.
 Symptoms can include pain in your shoulder and arm, tenderness, snapping sounds, difficulty moving your shoulder, and the inability to sleep on your shoulder.

 If you believe you have a rotator cuff injury, we highly suggest that you rest your joint and ice your shoulder multiple times a day.
-If you come to our office for treatment, we will also work with you to develop a treatment plan that includes range-of-motion exercises and physical rehabilitation at our office in Monroe, NJ, or at one of our other locations.
+If you come to our office for treatment, we will also work with you to develop a treatment plan that includes range-of-motion exercises and physical rehabilitation at one of our convenient locations.
 Steroid injections and tendon repair surgery might also be necessary depending on the severity of the tear.

-If you are dealing with a rotator cuff tear, we encourage you to schedule an appointment by calling one of our six offices or filling out a form on our website immediately.
+If you are dealing with a rotator cuff tear, we encourage you to schedule an appointment by calling one of our five offices or filling out a form on our website immediately.